Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • having clear boundaries;

-• covered at first with unchanged skin, which then, above the seal itself, acquire a characteristic red-violet or brown color.
+• covered first with unchanged skin, which then acquires a characteristic red-violet or brown color above the compaction itself.

-After a while, new nodules appear near the primary nodes, the foot swells, grows, looks deformed - its shape becomes ugly, like the foot of a mythical lizard with numerous warts.
-The nodes "ripen" into abscesses, the wall of which breaks after a while, they open.
-And although the nodes are superficial - the formed fistulous passages go deep, which indicates a deep lesion by infiltration of the tissues of the foot.
-A purulent (sometimes mixed with blood) liquid with drusen flows from the fistulas, often with a characteristic disgusting odor.
+After some time, new nodules appear near the primary nodes, the foot swells, enlarges, looks deformed - its shape becomes ugly, like the foot of a mythical lizard with numerous warts.
+The nodes “mature” into abscesses, the wall of which ruptures after some time, and they open.
+And although the nodes are superficial, the resulting fistula tracts go deep, which indicates deep damage by infiltration of the tissues of the foot.
+From the fistulas flows purulent (sometimes mixed with blood) fluid with drusen, often with a characteristic disgusting odor.

-There is a slow but steady progress of the process, and over time, the entire sole becomes covered with knots disfiguring it.
-They are not subjectively disturbing, since they are practically painless.
-Sometimes the sole is deformed so that the toes are turned upward.
-Having filled the entire surface of the sole, knots begin to appear on the dorsum of the foot.
-The deformation progresses to such an extent that the foot does not look like an anatomical structure, but like an ugly mass covered with pigment spots, in which many fistulous passages and cavities are revealed that form in place of nodes after tissue expulsion.
+Slow but steady progress of the process is observed, and over time the entire sole becomes covered with disfiguring nodes.
+They are not subjectively disturbing, as they are practically painless.
+Sometimes the sole becomes deformed so that the toes turn upward.
+Having filled the entire surface of the sole, nodules begin to appear on the dorsum of the foot.
+The deformation progresses to such an extent that the foot does not look like an anatomical structure, but like an ugly mass covered with pigment spots, in which many fistulous tracts and cavities are revealed, formed in place of the nodes after tissue decay.

 The process does not stop and can spread deeper into muscle mass, tendons and bones.
-In some cases, atrophic changes in the muscles of the lower leg are noted.
-The appearance of the limb with the Madura foot is characteristic and frightening - a thin shin and a swollen deformed foot.
+In some cases, atrophic changes in the lower leg muscles are noted.
+The appearance of the limb with Madura foot is characteristic and terrifying - a thin lower leg and a swollen, deformed foot.

-Typically, mycetoma affects only one foot.
-The disease itself can last for a long time, for years or even decades (on average, 10 to 20 years).
+As a rule, mycetoma affects only one foot.
+The disease itself can last a long time, years and even decades (on average from 10 to 20 years).

 Diagnostics

-If the process has gone far, up to the formation of fistulas and characteristic changes in the skin around them, the diagnosis of actinomycosis is not difficult.
+If the process has gone far, up to the formation of fistulas and characteristic changes in the skin around them, diagnosing actinomycosis is not difficult.
 The initial stages of the development of the disease without additional research methods are much more difficult to determine.

-The most reliable diagnostic result is provided by the identification of a radiant fungus microbiologically in:
+The most reliable diagnostic result is the identification of radiant fungus microbiologically V:

 • purulent contents from fistulas;